Simon-Brandt/ShellArgparser/docs/roadmap.md

 - ***Description:*** A debug mode facilitates the finding of errors within the Argparser.
 As a useful tool in development, it will be added at some point.
 - ***Implementation likelihood:*** High.

 #### 6.1.5.
-Value ranges
+Choice value ranges for floats

-- ***Description:*** Default and choice values may be specified as ranges.
-Integer and character ranges should be rather easily implemented, while float ranges suffer from the lack of built-in support for floats in Bash < 5.3.
+- ***Description:*** Choice values can be specified as ranges, but only for integer and alphabetical character ranges, yet.
+Float ranges suffer from the lack of built-in support for floats in Bash < 5.3, but may be implemented, once Bash 5.3 has seen some adoption.
-- ***Implementation likelihood:*** High.
+- ***Implementation likelihood:*** Medium.

 #### 6.1.6.
 Intermixed positional and keyword arguments